Vasav-Y/KRSSG-Tasks/README.md

 	Cyan blue circles tell us that they are part of source tree Yellow circles tell us that they are part of destination tree

+	In the coordinates.py file to change the image which you want to read modify the line 3 accordingly by specifying address of that image

+	In the rrt_star_connect.py file to change the image which you want to read modify the line 411 accordingly